Depositing XRP to your Cryptopay account

 There are several moments that you should pay attention to when depositing XRP to your Cryptopay account.
 Basically, there are two common mistakes: sending funds without a destination tag and sending funds with a wrong destination tag.
 But both of them lead to the same undesirable result: funds will be lost.

 What is the Destination Tag?
 It is an extra piece of information that must be included when sending a Ripple transaction.
-To find your destination tag click on your XRP wallet address in your Cryptopay account.
-Your destination tag is a combination of numbers right after the symbols dt=.
+To find your destination tag, click on your XRP wallet address in your Cryptopay account.
+Your destination tag is displayed in the Destination tag field.

 What is the purpose of the Destination Tag?
 The destination tag identifies your transaction from different senders.
 Always make sure to include the correct Destination Tag before sending your XRP deposit.